PalmSens/PalmSens_SDK/labview/README.md

 The PalmSens SDK contains the following .NET libraries and LabVIEW classes, controls and Vis in the PalmSens folder:

-- Libraries Folder: Contains all the necessary .NET libraries.
+- **Libraries Folder**: Contains all the necessary .NET libraries.
 Labview directly interfaces with the classes and functions defined in these libraries.

-- PalmSens LabVIEW class:
+- **PalmSens LabVIEW class**:

     Class that implements the basic features required to use our instruments in LabVIEW.